aadya608/Finance-Project/README.md

 [BetterBet: A New Joint-Analysis and Comparison Tool for Stock Value]

-* Uses fundamental and technical analysis to compare two firms' competitive strategy, financial health, potential for growth, and valuation in detail.
+* Uses fundamental & technical analysis to compare two firms' competitive strategy, financial health, potential for growth, and valuation in detail.
 I created a data parser, a reader to download 10-Q and 10-K SEC filings, a script to attach specific company performance indicators for trend analysis, and a pandas DataFrame to hold the data.

 * Developed risk-analysis models with the aid of Monte-Carlo simulations, and put visualizations into practice with the aid of matplotlib and Seaborn.